 Oftentimes the MSP may conduct a joint clarification call with the manager with all the staffing agencies listening in to enable all the staffing agencies to get the same information from the client.

 A lot of the earlier MSPs were divisions of staffing companies as they were born out of staffing agencies that had the expertise to manage such programs.
 However most are vendor-neutral these days which means they are not allowed to favor their sister or mother companies in any way.

 Some of the large MSP companies today are Agile-1, Bartech, KellyOCG, Randstad SourceRight and Workforce Logic.

 Figure: Client's managers input their reqs into the VMS system- which are passed on to the staffing agencies.
 Clients and Staffing agencies talk with the MSP (program team) only if they have any issues.

 VMS systems are software systems (websites) that allow the MSP to run the client's temp worker program.
 This may or may not belong to the MSP provider.
 The reason for this is that clients look at these two things differently.
 MSPs are selected for their Services and the VMS is selected for the software’s features.

 A VMS system typically performs these tasks

-· Tracks metrics like- how many days staffing agencies take to submit candidates, what their rejection rate is, if selected- do the candidates back out, whether the agency's rates are in the ballpark of the agreed to rate card, etc.
+· Tracks metrics like- how many days staffing agencies take to submit candidates, what their rejection rate is, if selected- if the candidates back out, whether the agencies rates are in the ballpark of the agreed to rate card, etc.

-The most common VMS systems these days include Tapfin’s Econometrix, Agile- 1’s Acceleration VMS, Beeline, Pro Unlimited’s Wand and Fieldglass’s Insite.
+The most common VMS systems these days include Tapfin’s Econometrix, Workforce Logic, Agile- 1’s Acceleration VMS, Beeline, PrO Unlimited’s Wand and Fieldglass’s Insite